Skip to content

 Managing environment variables in your project is an essential task, but it can also be challenging.
 That’s why we have included a complete setup for environment variables in this project.
 This setup comes with validation and type-checking using the zod library.

-All the code related to environment variables is located in the env.js and src/core/env.js files.
+All the code related to environment variables is located in the env.js and src/lib/env.js files.
 The env.js read the APP_ENV variable and loads the correct .env file, then defines the zod schema for the environment variables for client and build-time, parses the _env object, and returns the parsed object, or throws errors in case of invalid or missing variables.

 To increase security, we are splitting environment variables into two parts: